Class Action Litigation

 Walsh v.
 Suisse Bancorp, Circuit Court of DuPage County.
 Judge Elsner.
 2005-2007.
 Represented the class in a consumer fraud action relating to a lending company illegally taking liens on workers' compensation claims.
 The case settled with the removal of liens and lowering the amounts of the loan monies due.
 Cy pres monies paid to Mandel Legal Aid Clinic at the Universtity of Chicago Law School for uncollected claims.

 Krey v.
 Aspen Marketing Services, Inc., Grace v.
 Aspen Marketing Services, Inc., Connolly v.
 Aspen Marketing Services, Inc., Federal District Court Northern District of Illinois.
 2005-2007.
 Settled.
 Judges Kennelly, Coar and Filip.
 Cases settled.
 Defended Aspen, a nation-wide direct mail marketing firm.
-Claims were brought under the &air Credit Reporting Act Class Actions.
+Class-action claims were brought under the Fair Credit Reporting Act.
 Class Counsel: Edelman, Combs & Latturner.

 Boundas v.
 Abercrombie & Fitch, Federal Court for the Northern District of Illinois, Judge Feinerman.
 Represented consumers who were given a $25 purchase reward card.
 The card lacked an expiration date.
 The class was certified and the Defendant's request for an appeal of class certification denied by the 7th Circuit.
 2011 WL 1676053.
 The case settled on a class-wide basis after Defendant prevailed on summary judgment.
 Defense Counsell: Brian J. Murray (Jones Day).